Schneegans/schneegans.github.io/gnome-pie.md

 gnome-pie -o 123
 {% endhighlight %}

-Where _123_ is the ID of the desired pie.
-The ID of each pie is displayed in the options menu.
+Where `123` is the ID of the desired pie.
+The ID of each pie is displayed in the pie settings menu, below the icon select button.
 These ID's are chosen randomly, so your ID's may be different to mine.

 ### Opening pies with gestures

 {% assign picture = "gnome-pie_04.jpg" %}
-{% assign size = "large" %}
+{% assign size = "medium" %}
 {% assign text = "Assigning gestures with easystroke" %}
 {% include image_right %}With the open source application _Easystroke_ you can easily execute any command when performing a user defined action.
 You can install this tool and bind each pie you want to a gesture.
 For example you may draw a big B on your screen to open the bookmarks-pie.
 It's easy to set up and really cool!

 Easystroke has an interface which is quite to understand.
-If you want some additional information you can have a look at the <a href="http://sourceforge.net/apps/trac/easystroke/wiki/Documentation">official documentation</a>.
+If you want some additional information you can have a look at the [official documentation](https://github.com/thjaeger/easystroke/wiki){:target="_blank"}.

 ### Opening pies with a Launcher